Brandon Saad: Vegas Golden Knights (2025–present)

 Following his termination from the Blues, Saad signed a one-year pro-rated contract worth $1.5 million with the Vegas Golden Knights on January 31, 2025.
 He recorded three points, two goals and one assist, through his first five games with the Golden Knights.
 He played 29 games with the Golden Knights and scored six goals and eight assists en route to the 2025 Stanley Cup playoffs.
-While Saad recorded two assists to help the Golden Knights advance to the second round against the Edmonton Oilers, he suffered an injury in game 2 of their series.
+While Saad recorded two assists to help the Golden Knights advance to the second round against the Edmonton Oilers, he suffered an injury in game two of their series.

-Following the season, Saad signed a one-year extension to remain with Vegas, avoiding free agency.
+Following the season, Saad signed a one-year extension worth $2 million to remain with Vegas, avoiding free agency.
 Saad struggled at the start of the 2025–26 season, recording no points through his first six games.
 However, after a promotion to the first line to fill in for the injured Mark Stone, Saad recorded his first point of the year against the Carolina Hurricanes, assisting on a Jack Eichel first-period goal in a 4–1 win.